RohanAlexander/telling_stories_with_data/_book/index.md

 One of the defining aspects of this book is that ethics and inequity concerns are integrated throughout, rather than being clustered in one, easily ignorable, chapter.
 These aspects are critical, yet it can be difficult to immediately see their value, hence their tight integration.

 This book is also designed to enable you to build a portfolio of work that you could show to a potential employer.
-If you want a, industry job, then this is arguably the most important thing that you should be doing. @robinsonnolis2020 [p.
+If you want an industry job, then this is arguably the most important thing that you should be doing. @robinsonnolis2020 [p.
 55] describe how a portfolio is a collection of projects that show what you can do and is something that can help be successful in a job search.

 In @helendewitt[p.
 326], a character says:

 > [A] scholar should be able to look at any word in a passage and instantly think of another passage where it occurred; ... [so a] text was like a pack of icebergs each word a snowy peak with a huge frozen mass of cross-references beneath the surface.

 In an analogous way, this book not only provides you with text and instruction that is self-contained, but also helps develop critical masses of knowledge on which expertise is built.
 No chapter positions itself as the last word, instead they are written in relation to other work.

+Each chapter has the following features:

-As such, each chapter contains required materials that you should go through before you read that chapter.
+- A list of required materials that you should go through before you read that chapter.
 To be clear, you should first read that material and then return to this book.
 Each chapter also contains recommended materials for those who are particularly interested in the topic and want a starting place for further exploration.

-Each chapter includes a section called 'Oh, you think we have good data on that!', and a section called 'Shoulders of giants'.
-These, respectively, focus on a particular setting, such as cause of death, in which it is often assumed that there is unimpeachable and unambiguous data but the reality tends to be quite far from that, and a focus on some of those who created the intellectual foundation on which we build.

-Each chapter contains short exercises that you should complete after going through the required materials, but before going through the chapter, to test your knowledge.
-After completing the chapter, you should go back through the exercises to make sure that you understand each aspect.

-All chapters contain a summary of the key concepts and skills that are developed in that chapter.
+- A summary of the key concepts and skills that are developed in that chapter.
 Technical chapters additionally contain a list of the main packages and functions that are used in the chapter.
 The combination of these features acts as a checklist for your learning, and you should return to them after completing the chapter.
+- A section called 'Oh, you think we have good data on that!' which focuses on a particular setting, such as cause of death, in which it is often assumed that there is unimpeachable and unambiguous data but the reality tends to be quite far from that.
+- A section called 'Shoulders of giants', which focuses on some of those who created the intellectual foundation on which we build.
+- A series of short exercises that you should complete after going through the required materials, but before going through the chapter, to test your knowledge.
+After completing the chapter, you should go back through the exercises to make sure that you understand each aspect.

-One or two tutorial questions are included at the end of each chapter to further encourage you to actively engage with the material.
+- One or two tutorial questions are included at the end of each chapter to further encourage you to actively engage with the material.
 You could consider forming small groups to discuss your answers to these questions.

 Finally, a set of six papers is included in the appendix.
 If you write these, you will be conducting original research on a topic that is of interest to you.
 Although open-ended research may be new to you, the extent to which you are able to: develop your own questions, use quantitative methods to explore them, and communicates your findings, is the measure of the success of this book.